urbit/urbit.org/content/requests.md

 These are ideas that the community would like to see come to fruition, but whose details haven't been completely ironed out.
 Since they're not fully fleshed out, they're a great opportunity for contributors to add their own ideas and creative approaches, while learning about developing and shipping on Urbit.

-If any of these Requests sound compelling, we encourage you to come by the [Urbit Grants office hours](https://app.gather.town/app/xAYeiPI2XDYhRM9t/urbit-hacker-house?spawnToken=ufV1APwWTGmYVTgzyx0z) to discuss drafting and submitting a proposal.
+If any of these Requests sound compelling, we encourage you to come by the [Urbit Grants office hours](https://app.gather.town/app/xAYeiPI2XDYhRM9t/urbit-hacker-house?spawnToken=ufV1APwWTGmYVTgzyx0z) or DM [~poldec-tonteg](https://urbit.org/ids/~poldec-tonteg) to discuss drafting and submitting a proposal.

 # Jump in

-If a Request grabs your eye and you'd like to pursue it, the next step is to come by the [Urbit Grants office hours](https://app.gather.town/app/xAYeiPI2XDYhRM9t/urbit-hacker-house?spawnToken=ufV1APwWTGmYVTgzyx0z) in the Urbit Hacker House.
 The Hacker House is a UF-hosted gather.town instance where contributors hang out, pair program and discuss all things Urbit.
 At the Office Hours, members from the UF team can help refine the Request idea and give you context about what needs to be built, potential use cases and architectural precedents in the codebase.

 Once you've got your mind around this, the next step is to draft the Proposal